 Check out the second installment of our Office 365 Webinar Series, a focus on the productivity tools included in O365.
-We want to help churches understand the in’s and out’s of these applications, so that you can maximize the resources that are included in the Office 365 E1 (and above) package, which is available at no monthly cost to churches and non-profit organizations!
+We want to help churches understand the in’s and out’s of these applications, so that you can maximize the resources that are included in the Office 365 E1 (and above) package, which is available at a discounted rate for churches and non-profit organizations!
 By getting the most out of these features, you can improve your work flow and ultimately strengthen your ministry.
 We want to help you do that!

 In this free 1-hour webinar, we take a deep dive into the features of Office 365 that are designed to enhance productivity, including OneNote, Planner, Outlook, and a few extra goodies.
 Our own Melody Parlett demonstrates a live demo of these tools and gives practical applications of these features in several church-specific scenarios!